How Much Does Trucking Company Insurance Cost in 2026?

 Definition: Temperature-controlled operations where cargo sensitivity increases claim likelihood and claim size, especially from temperature excursions and theft.

 Reefer cargo is where exclusions and “requirements” matter (tracking, temp logs, secure parking).
 Missing a requirement can turn a normal-looking claim into a painful coverage fight.
+For temperature-controlled operations, see reefer fleet insurance costs and coverage requirements.

 Cost Breakdown by Coverage Type (Line Items)